GeorgePearse/GeorgePearse/README.md

 * Lightweight UIs for the QDrant Vector Database (and all things QDrant because they build excellent tools) https://github.com/GeorgePearse/QDrant-NLP
 * Multi-modal ML tools.

-I'm talking at MLOps London on the 13th of October.
-Will demo QDrant-NLP there.

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->
 - [Data Engine Design](https://medium.com/mlearning-ai/data-engine-design-9b29a20ff9f0?source=rss-b502c2f08a7c------2)